 Slovenia can be reached by various modes of transportation such as by train, plane, car, bus and at times even with a ship from Venice.
 However, the easiest way is via a flight; most visitors use the airport of Ljubljana.

-Visa: Vaccinations: On site: The bus and train network in the country is considered good and the roads are usually well developed.
+Travel in the country: The bus and train network in the country is considered good and the roads are usually well developed.

 Climate and best time to travel